brucemack/kc1fsz-rc1/README.md

 * An optically-isolated hardware PTT output for each radio.
 * Optional soft CTCSS (PL) tone encoding and decoding, with support for independent tone frequencies for each transmitter/receiver.
+* Optional noise squelch using a bi-level system similar to the Motorola M7716 IC.
 * CWID generation.
 * Configurable hang time.
 * Configurable courtesy tone generation.